 Procrastination is a strategy to avoid failure

 Many insecure people use procrastination as a strategy to break the equation between performance and ability.
-If they wait until the last minute to accomplish the dreaded task, they lack the time to deliver a high quality performance.
+If they wait until the last minute to accomplish the dreaded task, they lack the time to deliver a high-quality performance.
 They can then attribute their failure to a lack of effort rather than to a lack of capacity and thus protect their own worth.

 Procrastination and perfectionism

-Dr. Carol Dweck, a researcher at Standford University, found that maladaptive perfectionists are characterized by a fixed mindset.
+Dr. Carol Dweck, a researcher at Standford University, found that maladaptive perfectionists display a fixed mindset.
 People with fixed mindsets believe that intelligence and talent are fixed traits that cannot be changed.
 They also believe that talent alone leads to success, and that effort is not required.
 When faced with challenges, people with a fixed mindset withdraw and lose interest.
 They avoid tasks that might prove their inadequacy.
-Procrastination protects people with fixed mindsets from taking risks that might result in a failure and demonstrate their inability and unworthiness.
+Procrastination protects people with fixed mindsets from taking risks that might result in failure and demonstrate their inability and unworthiness.

 The opposite of the fixed mindset is a growth mindset, the belief that one can improve one’s abilities with time and effort.
 People with a growth mindset understand that effort makes them better and stronger.
 As a result, they work hard, which leads to higher achievement.
 But how do you get from a fixed mindset to a growth mindset?